microsoftgraph/microsoft-graph-comms-samples/README.md

 ### [HueBot](Samples\V1.0Samples\LocalMediaSamples\HueBot\README.md)

 The HueBot demonstrates local media scenarios.
-- Listens to dominant speaker events and changes the hue color of the dominant speaker video.
+- Listens to dominant speaker events and changes the color of the dominant speaker video.

 To run the sample, open [Samples\V1.0Samples\LocalMediaSamples\HueBot.sln](Samples\V1.0Samples\LocalMediaSamples\HueBot.sln)

 ### [Policy Recording bot sample](Samples\V1.0Samples\LocalMediaSamples\PolicyRecordingBot\README.md)
 This sample demonstrates how a bot can receive media streams for recording.
 Please note that the sample does not actually record.
-This logic is left up to the developer.The system will load the bot and join it to appropriate calls and meetings in order for the bot to enforce compliance with the administrative set policy.
+This logic is left up to the developer.
+The system will load the bot and join it to appropriate calls and meetings in order for the bot to enforce compliance with the administrative set policy.

 To run the sample, open [Samples\V1.0Samples\LocalMediaSamples\PolicyRecordingBot.sln](Samples\V1.0Samples\LocalMediaSamples\PolicyRecordingBot.sln)

 ## Remote Media Graph Calling Bot Samples

+Remote Media sample shows how to play the specified media prompts and notified when the user presses keys on a "touchtone" phone.

 ### [Incident Bot Sample](Samples\V1.0Samples\RemoteMediaSamples\README.md)